Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Introduction

-In this paper, we survey diverse examples of cooperative cuts in different applications, and provide a detailed theoretical analysis. \begin{itemize} \item We show an information-theoretic lower bound of $\Omega(\sqrt{n})$ for the general \mcoocut{} problem. \item We show two complementary families of approximation algorithms.
+In this paper, we survey diverse examples of cooperative cuts in different applications, and provide a detailed theoretical analysis: \begin{itemize} \item We show a lower bound of $\Omega(\sqrt{n})$ on the approximation factor for the general \mcoocut{} problem. \item We analyze two families of approximation algorithms.
 The first relies on substituting the submodular cost function by a tractable approximation.
 The second family consists of rounding algorithms that build on the relaxation of the problem.
-Interestingly, both families contain algorithms that use the same partitioning of edges into node incidence sets, but in different ways. \item The above observations are tied to the flow-cut gap of \mcoocut{}.
-We provide a lower bound of $n-1$ on this gap, and relate it to different families of submodular functions. \end{itemize}
+Both families contain algorithms that use a partitioning of edges into node incidence sets, but in different ways. \item We provide a lower bound of $n-1$ on the flow-cut gap, and relate it to different families of submodular functions. \end{itemize} In Section~\ref{subsec:pmf} we draw connections to polymatroidal flows \citep{lm82,h82}.
+The non-additive cut cost function used in the resulting approximation is solvable exactly and may itself be interesting to consider as an exactly solvable class of e.g.\ higher-order potentials in computer vision.
+The paper concludes with a discussion of open problems.
+In particular, the results of this paper motivate a wider and more refined study of the complexity and expressive power of non-additive graph cut problems.

+The paper is structured as follows.
+In Section~\ref{sec:motiv-spec-cases} we discuss various instances of cooperative cuts and their properties.
+The complexity of \mcoocut{} is addressed in Section~\ref{sec:complexity}, convex relaxations in Section~\ref{sec:relax}, and algorithmic approaches in Section~\ref{sec:algo}.